Spanish PM visits Barcelona, criticizes regional chief

 Barcelona has been hit by seven consecutive nights of sometimes violent protests following the jailing last week of nine Catalan separatists found guilty of sedition over their role in leading a failed 2017 drive for independence.

-A small crowd of protesters greeted Sanchez as he arrived, blowing horns and yelling as he walked into the national police headquarters, which has been the focal point of much of the recent violence.

-Sanchez told Torra that his job as head of the regional government was to protect public safety and ensure a harmonious co-existence between the pro- and anti-secessionist camps.
+Ahead of his visit to meet with security forces and police officers injured in the protests, Sanchez accused Catalonia’s regional president Quim Torra of failing in his duty to protect public safety and to ensure a harmonious co-existence between the pro- and anti-independence camps.

-“Your conduct in the past few days has gone in precisely the opposite direction,” Sanchez said in the letter.
+In a toughly-worded letter sent early on Monday, Sanchez said Torra had “turned his back” on the security forces and he reiterated his demand that Torra must forcefully condemn the unrest.

 Torra said in a statement at the weekend he had always condemned violence and criticized the prime minister for shunning dialogue.